Vishnusathvik/lidar-camera-fusion-perception/README.md

-# LiDAR–Camera Fusion for Depth-Enhanced Traffic Light Detection
+# LiDAR–Camera Fusion for Depth-Enhanced Detection

 A ROS-based LiDAR–Camera fusion system for detecting traffic lights using a YOLO-based vision model and estimating their distance using 3D LiDAR point-cloud information.